 Paige has served as counsel in a number of high-profile cases.
-Her experience includes representing a Fortune 50 company in a suit alleging that it fraudulently spun off a subsidiary to its shareholders and representing large debtors in bankruptcy confirmation proceedings, adversary proceedings and claim litigation as well as in connection with inquiries by governmental entities.
+Her experience includes representing a Fortune 50 company in a suit alleging that it fraudulently spun off a subsidiary to its shareholders; representing large debtors in bankruptcy confirmation proceedings, adversary proceedings, and claim litigation; and representing companies in connection with investigations by governmental entities.
 Paige’s pro bono activities, while diverse, have centered on human rights issues, including asylum representation.

 In recognition of her success, Paige was named a “Best Lawyer” in the area of Commercial Litigation for 2016–2018.
-Paige was named a “Texas Rising Star” every year between 2009–2016.
+Paige was named a “Texas Rising Star” every year between 2009 and 2016.

-Paige is a magna cum laude graduate of Southern Methodist University School of Law where she was a recipient of the Hutchinson Scholarship.
+Paige is a magna cum laude graduate of SMU Dedman School of Law where she was a recipient of the Hutchinson Scholarship.
 She served as an articles editor for the SMU Law Review and was a member of the Order of the Coif.
 Paige was also a student member of the John C. Ford Inn of Court.
 Following law school, Paige clerked for the Honorable H. Barefoot Sanders of the U.S. District Court for the Northern District of Texas.